14 Sights in Plymouth, United Kingdom (with Map and Images)

 Saltram HouseLobsterthermidor 15:29, 27 May 2017 (UTC) / CC BY-SA 3.0

 Saltram House is a grade I listed George II era house in Plympton, Devon, England.
 It was deemed by the architectural critic Pevsner to be "the most impressive country house in Devon".
 The house was designed by the architect Robert Adam, who altered and greatly expanded the original Tudor house on two occasions.
 The Saloon is considered one of Adam's finest interiors.
-Saltram is one of Britain's best preserved examples of an early Georgian house and retains much of its original decor, plasterwork and furnishings.
-It contains the Parker family's large collection of paintings, including several by Sir Joshua Reynolds (1723-1792), born and educated at Plympton and a friend of the Parker family.
+Saltram is one of Britain's best preserved examples of an early Georgian house, and retains much of its original décor, plasterwork and furnishings.
+It contains the Parker family's large collection of paintings, including several by Sir Joshua Reynolds (1723-1792), who was born and educated at Plympton, and was a friend of the Parker family.

 Wikipedia: Saltram House (EN)